mozilla/irlpodcast/README.md

 2. Make sure your local `master` branch is up to date
 3. Push the `master` branch to the `prod` branch: `git push origin master:prod`

-A notice will be posted in `#www-notify` on IRC when the push has completed.
+A notice will be posted in `#irlpodcast-notify` on Slack when the push has completed.

 ### Kudos